raik/st2-pseudo-osx-theme/README.md

 Nil is the dark theme for the overall Nil theme package.
 Yes, there's a light theme -- scroll down if that's what you want.
 They're both in the same repository, though they have different names just to be fancy.
+The color scheme pictured above is Big Duo.

 This theme is based on [Raik Ilves's Pseudo OSX theme](https://github.com/raik/st2-pseudo-osx-theme), which is in turn